 - Select Download updates manually, wait a few seconds, then download and install the package

-Do you already have a Galaxy S9 or S9+ in your hands?
-Let us know if you have any new updates!
+Do you already own a Galaxy S9 or S9+?
+Let us know if you have any new updates in the comments!